MP Estate Planning UK

 Overseas assets can take many forms, including but not limited to:

-• Investments in foreign stocks, bonds, or mutual funds
+• Investments in foreign stocks, bonds, or funds

-• Bank accounts held in foreign currencies or institutions
+• Bank accounts held in foreign currencies or with foreign institutions

 • Business interests or partnerships in foreign countries

-Understanding the diversity of overseas assets is the first step in managing their tax implications.
+Understanding the diversity of overseas assets is the first step in managing their IHT implications.
+Each asset type may be treated differently depending on the country where it’s located and any applicable DTAs.

 Tax Regulations for Foreign Assets